TEXO PROGRAM: TANDEM TILT-WING, HYBRID-ELECTRIC, MULTIPURPOSE VTOL

 Texo Versions

-This aircraft is optimized for urban SIGINT and ISR intrusive operations, where aircraft logistics are constrained, hovering is sometimes required, and aircraft should be almost silent.
+This aircraft is optimized for urban operations, where aircraft logistics are constrained, hovering is sometimes required, and aircraft should be almost silent.

 Texo TL

-This Tactical Logistics aircraft concept is optimized for operationally complex missions, where aircraft operations are spatially constrained, and payload distribution could affect the position of the center of gravity, as is the case of cargo hauling.
+This logistics aircraft concept is optimized for operationally complex missions, where aircraft operations are spatially constrained, and payload distribution could affect the position of the center of gravity, as is the case of cargo hauling.